 - damage to nerves around your knee

 - infection in your knee

 - discomfort in the front of your knee

 - loss of knee movement

 - severe pain, stiffness and loss of use of your knee

 You should be able to go home the same day or the day after.

 Your surgeon may want you to wear a knee brace for a few weeks.
-Once your knee is settling down you will need to start intensive physiotherapy treatment, which may last about 6 months.
+Once your knee is settling down you will need to start intensive physiotherapy treatment.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.